 - Elasmobranch ecology

+The community of South Caicos has hosted SFS students for more than 20 years.
+During that time, staff and students have integrated into the small community on multiple levels and collaborated extensively with local stakeholders on a variety of projects.
 We are dedicated to helping the community conserve its natural resources and develop sustainably.
 Students become involved with the community, learning about the Caribbean culture and island society.
 Community activities may include:

-- Teaching English to Haitians and Dominicans
+- Teaching English to Haitian and Dominican residents

 The SFS Center for Marine Resource Studies, located just steps from a crystal clear ocean laboratory, is adjacent to Cockburn Harbour, a town of about 1,100 residents.
 Our field station sits on elevated land about 40 feet above the water and looks directly out over the sea.
 Within a three-mile radius are coral reefs, mangrove islands, sea grass beds, carbonate platform flats, and deep-water diving.
 The main facility has a dining area, kitchen, classroom, computer room, and a veranda with spectacular ocean views.
 Students share living quarters in two residence wings.
 We are fully equipped for marine operations with access to docks, motor boats, a compressor, and plenty of tanks and weights for SCUBA diving.